Local leadership training takes off

 Rachel Dorroh • October 24, 2023

-Leadership Tri-County's Class of 2024 during orientation with a cohort of thirty participants.
+Leadership Tri-County's Class of 2024 during orientation.

 The Leadership Tri-County (LTC) training program is back in session for the first time since the pandemic began, this time with the largest class to date.
 For the next nine months, the 30 individuals selected for the 2024 cohort will develop the skills, knowledge, and collaborative network needed to better serve Knox, Laurel, and Whitley counties now and in the future.